 What fees apply to studying in Bern?

 The application fee to apply to the program is 100 CHF.
 An additional 100 CHF will be charged for late applications.
 The registration fee for the program is 100 CHF in addition to the semester fees.
 For a full breakdown of fees at the University of Bern, download this PDF.

-The PLEP program fee is 805 CHF per semester.
+The PLEP program fee is 805 CHF per semester for Swiss students, 1005 CHF for non-Swiss students.
 Please be aware that if you need to extend your study time beyond 6 semesters you will need to apply for an extension.
 Students taking more than 12 semesters to finish will pay additional fees.
 For more information please refer to the main page of the university: Tuition and Semester Fees.

 Are there scholarships available to study in the PLEP?